The Video Systems group coordinates all work in the Video domain. Where relevant, dedicated groups are created to work

 - VR Proof of Concept app (Q1 2018)

-We welcome your active participation in Video Systems and/or its dedicated groups: IMF-TV, QC, Subtitling.
+We welcome your active participation in Video Systems (see key deliverables we work on above) and/or its dedicated groups: IMF-TV, QC, Subtitling.
 Depending on your EBU Membership status, restrictions may apply.
 You may also be interested to join the EBU NLE User Group (EBU Members only).